littlesunCAICAI/DA643/DA643_Project_2/DATA643_project2.md

 Yun Mai
 June 17, 2017

-The goal of this assignment is for you to try out different ways of implementing and configuring a recommender, and to evaluate your different approaches.
+In this project I will try out different ways of implementing and configuring a recommender, and to evaluate different approaches.

-For assignment 2, start with an existing dataset of user-item ratings, such as our toy books dataset, MovieLens, Jester \[<http://eigentaste.berkeley.edu/dataset/>\] or another dataset of your choosing.
-Implement at least two of these recommendation algorithms:
+I will use a movie ratings bdataset built for an assignment of ralational database to implement the following recommendation algorithms:

 .
 Content-Based Filtering